-If you want to disable automatic spelling and grammar checking in OneNote 2016 or OneNote app for Windows 10, you will have to change the settings in the former and use the Onetastic addon in the latter.
+If you want to disable automatic spelling and grammar checking in OneNote 2016 or OneNote app for Windows, you will have to change the settings in the former and use the Onetastic addon in the latter.

 OneNote has the same spelling and Grammar check feature as seen in Microsoft Office.
 We’ll cover the method to disable the feature in both OneNote 2016 and OneNote app for Windows 10.
-To know the difference between the two, see our earlier post on the difference between OneNote and OneNote 2016.
+To know the difference between the two, see our earlier post on the difference between OneNote app and OneNote desktop software.

-Launch OneNote 2016.
+Launch OneNote.
 Move to the ‘File’ menu, click it and select ‘Options’ from the list displayed on the left.

 Finally, hit the ‘Ok’ button to allow the changes to take effect.